 Served at 14-18 degrees.
 Keep out of reach of the sun and at a temperature close to 20º.
 The bottle lying down or upside down.

 Food suggestion: Roasts (Lechazo, Cochinillo), Oxtail, Cheeks, T-bone steak, Iberian secret, Iberian hors d'oeuvres, a good Churra sheep cheese.

-Tasting notes: June 17, 2018 by Sommelier Gabriel García Agudo (Asoc.
-Sumilleres Aranda y Ribera) (UEC)
+Tasting note by Gabriel García Agudo (Asoc.
+Sumilleres Aranda y Ribera)